 Enrollment in Student Health Benefits Plan

-All eligible students who wish to take advantage of the 2011-2012 SHBP must complete the enrollment process prior to the start of each new term.
+All eligible students who wish to take advantage of the 2017-18 academic year SHBP must complete the enrollment process prior to the start of each new term.

 Step 1.
 Online Enrollment

 When registering for classes online, every student will see a screen that instructs them to enter health plan information.
 Students who wish to enroll in the SHBP should select the option "I wish to enroll in the University-sponsored Student Health Benefit Plan".
 If eligible, the student will be enrolled in the plan and a charge will be added to their University account.
-The cost of this plan for the 2011/12 academic year is approximately $1,000 per semester.
+The cost of this plan for the 2016-17 academic year is approximately $1,000 per semester.
 The student-athlete will be covered during the summer if they are on the SHBP for the Spring semester.

 Step 2.
 Update One Stop

 Make sure your U.S. Mail address is your current campus address.
 This is the address to which your plan card and information will be mailed.

 Students who do not wish to enroll in the Student Health Benefit Plan must provide verifiable health plan information at the time they register for classes (name of company providing health plan, phone, member ID, etc.).
 This information is subject to audit.
 Students must enter this information each semester during their registration for classes.
 Should the University not be able to verify health plan coverage for a student, the student will automatically be enrolled in the SHBP and a charge will be added to their University account.
 In addition, the Department of Intercollegiate Athletics will not allow the student-athlete to participate in athletic activities until health plan coverage can be verified.